Temidayo32/My_Portfolio/docs/howto/search_django.md

 The `icontains` field lookup is utilized to ensure case insentivity of search results.
 The `distinct()` method is used to ensure filtered results using Q objects are unique(that is, no duplicates).

-You will notice I used the "OR" logical operator which is singnified by the pipe operator (`|`) for joining the search query lookups.
+You will notice I used the "OR" logical operator which is signified by the pipe operator (`|`) for joining the search query lookups.

 ### Step Three: Templates